Blog

 For an experienced developer, Cursor dramatically speeds up each of these steps.
 But for someone without coding experience, the gap between "Cursor generated some code" and "my app is live in the App Store" is enormous.

 This is exactly the gap CatDoes fills.
 CatDoes handles the entire stack automatically — from code generation to cloud setup to app store publishing — so you never need to open a terminal, configure Xcode, or manage deployment pipelines.
-You describe what you want, and the AI agents handle the rest.
+The same applies to websites: CatDoes deploys them to the web with custom domains included, no hosting setup required.
+You describe what you want, and the Compose Agent handles the rest.

 Who Should Use CatDoes?

-CatDoes is the right choice if you want a finished mobile app and do not want to write code.
+CatDoes is the right choice if you want a finished mobile app or website and do not want to write code.
 Specifically:

 Non-technical founders who have an app idea and want to validate it fast without hiring a developer

-Small business owners who need a customer-facing mobile app but lack a technical team
+Small business owners who need a customer-facing mobile app or website but lack a technical team

 Designers and product managers who want to turn mockups into working apps they can test with real users